Barabasi-Lab/AI-Bind/README.md

 AIBind.py: Contains the Python class for AI-Bind.
 Includes all the ML models.

-import_modules.py: Contains all the necessary Python modules to run A_iBind models.
+import_modules.py: Contains all the necessary Python modules to run AI-Bind models.

 #### Configuration Model - 5 fold